Provider and practitioner responsibilities

 NDIS-funded Behaviour Support Practitioner responsibilities

-• Meet suitability requirements as outlined in the NDIS Positive Behaviour Support Capability Framework and complete the suitability notification process with the NDIS Commission.
+• Meet the suitability requirements against the NDIS Positive Behaviour Support Capability Framework and complete the assessment process with the NDIS Commission to confirm suitability.

-• Comply with the Policy, including completion of BSPs in accordance with the Policy requirements.
+• Comply with the Policy, including completion of BSPs in accordance with the Policy and Procedure Guidelines requirements.

-• Engage as an independent external NDIS Behaviour Support Practitioner on Quality Assurance Panels convened by Implementing Providers (optional).
+• Act as an independent external NDIS Behaviour Support Practitioner on Quality Assurance Panels convened by Implementing Providers (optional).

 State-funded disability provider responsibilities